vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 9. Ideals of Ind, in Two Parts

-10. Yatindra-Mata-Dipika (or a Com- pendium of Višishțâdvaita Philo- sophy and Religion
+10. Yatindra-Mata-Dipika (or a Com- pendium of Viśishțâdvaita Philo- sophy and Religion

 II.